 Where to sit on the plane

-- Window seats are great for nursing, but aisle seats are great for getting up to bounce the baby.
+- Things to consider: window seats are great for nursing and aisle seats are great for getting up to bounce the baby.

-- For babies held on laps, it’s a good idea to call the airline to let them know they are with your reservation.
+- For babies held on laps, it’s a good idea to call and inform the airline that an infant is included in your reservation.

 - Board early or late?
 Two perspectives: “Ignore the early call to board with small families.
 Go last and minimize time on the plane.”
 Or, “Take advantage of early family boarding.”

-- Bring baby’s birth certificate, some airlines require it.
+- Bring baby’s birth certificate as some airlines require it.

-- Bring toys that can be attached to plastic linking rings and connect it to the back of the seat – keeps toys from getting thrown on the ground and dirty.
+- Bring toys that can be attached to plastic linking rings and connect it to the back of the seat – this keeps toys from getting thrown on the ground and getting dirty.

-- Bring toys that are easily washable in a sink and easily packable.
-Also, use disposable placemats to put on the tray table if you plan to hold your baby.
+- Bring toys that are easily washable in a sink and pack easily.
+Also, consider using disposable placemats to put on the tray table if you plan to hold your baby.
 It’s entertainment plus it covers up the nasty table.